 P5) Some mandatory 5.9 slab past two or three bolts leads to the steep A0 bolt ladder.
 Aid your way up to a bolted hanging belay.
 Aiders and jumars are not necessary here, get creative and use some shoulder slings.
 5.9 A0, 35m.
 This vertical pane of glass is rumored to have been freed at 5.13!

 P6) "The Ultimate Finger Crack."
 If this thing were on ground level it would have a waiting line year-round.
 A clean splitter that varies from tips to thin-hands with nary a foothold in sight.
 Small cams (up to .75 camalot) and nuts will fit just about anywhere on this one.
-Originally rated A1.
-If you cant free 5.10c, don't bother doing the route, this is as good as it gets.
+Originally rated A1, but goes free at a reasonable 5.10c.
+Perfect.
 Gear belay at a stance atop a horizontal dike.
 5.10c, 30m.

 P7) Continue up the awesome crack (albeit at a lower angle) as it turns the corner and widens into a grain-silo squeeze chimney.
 Gear belay at a small stance at the base of a steep LF dihedral.
 5.8, 30m.

 P8) The Crux.
 A steep LF dihedral with a crack that varies from fingers to fists.
 Ideal belay is at a poor stance after turning a small roof towards the end of the steep section.
 If you're like me, you may only have one cam and a few nuts left after leading this beast and may have to belay wherever possible.
-Rated 5.10d in the Croft guide, Beckey and I are more keen to a 5.11 grade.
+Rated 5.10d in the Croft guide, I thought it closer to 11-.
 40m.

 P9) A grainy, possibly hollow LF flake in the corner leads up to a funky mantle move right on a ledge around the arete.
 An easy corner goes up to a nice gear/sling belay in a notch.
 5.10a, 40m.